 - Anti-inflammatory qualities.

-Due to coconut oil being a saturated fat, hence solid at room temperature, its needs to be melted.
+How to use coconut oil1.
+Stir-fries: Due to its high smoking point, coconut oil is the perfect oil to use when looking with a high temperature, it also tastes awesome.
+2. In coffee: Due to coconut oil being a saturated fat, hence solid at room temperature, its needs to be melted.
 The ideally way of doing this is by adding it to coffee.
 This not only helps combine the MCTs from the coconut oil with caffeine, but the hot coffee turns the coconut oil liquid.
 Oh, and it also tastes awesome to.

 Coconut oil take home points1.
 Thinking all fats and saturated fats are bad is an over simplified view and does not take into account other lifestyle factors.
 2. Coconut oil is a saturated fat, but contains a high percentage of Medium Chain Triglycerides (MCTs), which are rapidly converted to energy and less likely to be stored as body fat.
 3. Coconut oil may aid people looking to lose body fat by suppressing appetite, having a positive effect on metabolic rate and increasing ketone production, which aids fat burning.
 4. Coconut oil may help improve or maintain exercise performance and intensity by providing energy for sessions when consumed pre workout, especially when combined with caffeine.
 5. Coconut oil tastes awesome.